-Analysis | Trump’s rhetoric does inspire more hate crimes
+Analysis | Counties that hosted a 2016 Trump rally saw a 226 percent increase in hate crimes

 We found that counties that had hosted a 2016 Trump campaign rally saw a 226 percent increase in reported hate crimes over comparable counties that did not host such a rally.

 Of course, our analysis cannot be certain it was Trump’s campaign rally rhetoric that caused people to commit more hate crimes in the host county.
 However, suggestions that this effect can be explained through a plethora of faux hate crimes are at best unrealistic.
 In fact, this charge is frequently used as a political tool to dismiss concerns about hate crimes.
-In fact, research shows it is far more likely that hate crime statistics are considerably lower due to underreporting.
+Research shows it is far more likely that hate crime statistics are considerably lower because of underreporting.

 Additionally, it is hard to discount a “Trump effect” when a considerable number of these reported hate crimes reference Trump.
-According to the ADL’s 2016 data, these incidents ranged from reported vandalism to intimidation and assault.
+According to the ADL’s 2016 data, these incidents included vandalism, intimidation and assault.

 What’s more, according to the FBI’s Universal Crime report in 2017, reported hate crimes increased 17 percent over 2016.
 Recent research also shows that reading or hearing Trump’s statements of bias against particular groups makes people more likely to write offensive things about the groups he targets.